-Honey Balsamic Glazed Chicken is a healthy recipe that makes an impressive dinner for any occasion.
+Honey Balsamic Glazed Chicken is a tasty recipe that makes an impressive dinner for any occasion.
 Chicken rests in a balsamic vinegar and honey marinade, then is cooked in a cast-iron skillet or seared on the grill.

 Pound chicken breasts to 1-inch thick and cut into 4-ounce portions.